API

 Step 10.
 Configure firewall

-Configure firewalls for instances in the pool according to the separate guide.
+Configure firewalls for Virtual Machines in the pool according to the separate guide.

-• If a balancer and instances are in a public network, set a rule to receive and transmit traffic to the balancer's IP address (specified in the menu) in firewalls settings of the instances.
+• If a Load Balancer and Virtual Machines are in a public network, set a rule to receive and transmit traffic to the balancer's IP address (specified in the menu) in firewalls settings of the VM.

-• If a balancer and instances are in a private subnetwork, set a rule to receive and transmit traffic to the entire private subnetwork or to the balancer's IP address (specified in the menu).
+• If a Load Balancer and Virtual Machines are in a private subnetwork, set a rule to receive and transmit traffic to the entire private subnetwork or to the balancer's IP address (specified in the menu).

-• If a balancer is in a public network and instances are in a private subnetwork, set a rule to receive and transmit traffic to the entire private subnetwork or to the balancer's internal IP address (send a request to the technical support).
+• If a Load Balancer is in a public network and Virtual Machine are in a private subnetwork, set a rule to receive and transmit traffic to the entire private subnetwork or to the balancer's internal IP address (send a request to the technical support).

 In the Load Balancers section, open the created balancer and click Create or Edit a custom security group (this is the firewall) and edit it: configure the rules for inbound and outbound traffic.